How to Come Up With a Business Name

 Play with words.

-Business names that play on words are also smart because they can reveal something about the business owner’s personal interests.
+Business names that play on words are also brilliant because they can reveal something about the business owner’s interests.
 You wouldn’t name your buffalo wings restaurant “Lord of the Wings” if you weren’t a Tolkein fan, would you?
 Showing something about yourself through your business name is one way to make a personal connection between yourself and your customers, and that’s good for business.

 Tell a story.

 Make a list of business names that tell a story about what brought your business into existence.
 One example: is a roofing business named “Dad and Four Sons Roofing,” which means to clients that the roofing business is a family business.
 The name also reveals the personal nature of the company and describes the business owners in limited detail.
 This helps clients connect with the business and could present a reason for clients to contact that roofing company over others.
 The ‘s nameindustry makes the business more personal and meaningful to the business owners and potential customers.

 Make up a rule to follow.

 Make up a rule or trick when writing a business name list.
 For example, you might write a list of business names that only start with verbs or expressions made up of words that are only one syllable.
 The rule doesn’t have to be meaningful to you – it’s just a way of getting started with your list.
 Pick a direction and use it to list four or five business names.
 See where this takes you!

 Are you still having trouble?
 Try these exercises.

 If you still have a hard time generating a list of ideas for business names, it could be that you need to solidify some of your business goals before coming up with a name.
 Take a step back and give some thought to the business itself.
 Put your business goals in writing, then answer some of the questions below:

 - Who are your intended customers?